-Summer retreat ideas: United Methodist camps and programs
+Summer retreat ideas inspired by historic United Methodist camps

 Editor’s Note: We compiled our best stories on Vacation Bible School, service projects, and retreats into one easy reference page.
 Visit our Plan for Summer landing page for more great ideas.